Dryer Takes Too Long to Dry? Here’s Why

 🔥 Airflow’s clear but the drum still isn’t hot enough?
 That’s a heating fault, not a vent — we diagnose it on the first visit.

-Heating Problems
+Heating Problems (Weak Heat)

-If the vent is clean, slow drying almost always points to heat.
 The tell: a vent problem leaves exhaust air warm-but-not-hot at the exterior; a heating fault leaves the drum interior noticeably cooler than normal even with clear venting.

-⚡ Failed Heating Element $150–$250
+⚡ Weakening Heating Element $150–$250

 ♨️ Gas Igniter / Valve Coil PRO · GAS

 On gas dryers, a weakening igniter lights the burner inconsistently — heat on some cycles, not others — so clothes come out damp unpredictably.
 Valve coils fail the same way and are often replaced alongside it.
 Not a DIY job.
-Smell gas near the dryer — even faintly?
+Smell gas near the dryer, even faintly?
 Shut off the supply valve and call a technician before running it again.

 What Requires a Technician